Rebuilding 327 Heads

 Valve Springs

-Shims should never be used to increase pressure, as they may bind.
-Heavy-duty springs should be used only if recommended for the cam you're using.
+Shims should not be used to increase pressure, as they may bind.
+Heavy-duty springs should be used, but only if recommended for the cam you're using.

 Paint Cylinder Heads